busypeoples/busypeoples.github.io/_posts/2015-02-15-testing-angular-components-js.markdown

   });
 ```

-One interesting aspect is that we can test a _'controller as'_ controller by simply declaring the
+One interesting aspect is that we can test a _'controller as'_ controller by also using the
-controller with the 'controller as' syntax when creating the controller via $controller.
+'controller as' syntax when creating the controller via $controller.

 ```javascript
   beforeEach(inject(function($controller, _$rootScope_, _$compile_) {